-With the current state of the world economy, many banks and financial institutions are in a very unsettled situation right now.
-As such, they need a flexible workforce which can be expanded as required to meet today’s business challenges – all of which makes it a perfect time to be a financial services or banking contractor.
+The financial and banking industries focus on managing money, and the processes involved in doing so.
+As these are constantly changing and evolving, they need a flexible workforce which can be expanded when required to meet today’s business challenges.
+This makes it the perfect time to be a financial services or banking contractor.

-Rates of pay in the finance & banking sectors
+Rates of pay in the finance and banking sectors

 How to find a financial services contract

-One of the best ways to find work in the Banking and Finance sector is through networking, and personal contacts will be a vital tool here!
-Many contractors tend to try this option first and it basically involves getting in touch with anyone and everyone that you’ve worked with in the past and letting them know that you’re looking for contract work.
+One of the best ways to find work in the banking and finance sector, or indeed any sector, is through networking.
+It involves getting in touch with those you’ve worked with and letting them know that you’re looking for contract work.

-Start handing out those business cards and make sure that your name is always in the frame when a client is looking for someone with your skills and experience.
-Even if the people you know are not the actual clients, your past colleagues will be happy to recommend you if they become aware of a position which will suit you – assuming of course that it’s not ideal for them as well!
+Start handing out your business cards and make sure that your name is always in mind when a client is looking for someone with your skillset and experience.
+Your past colleagues will be happy to recommend you if they become aware of a position which will suit you, assuming of course that it’s not ideal for them as well.